TooManySticks/Cloud_GPU_Price_Performance_Analyzer/README.md

 Add more features like PCIe vs SXM
 Build web interface for easy lookup
 Automate data updates via web scraping

 Credits
-Created by [Your Name] as a sample project to demonstrate GPU analysis in Python.
+Created by Ben Sutton + AI (ChatGPT & Claude2) as a sample project to demonstrate GPU analysis in Python.